 Full-Spectrum

-An extraction type that contains all of the cannabinoids and other phytonutrients found in the hemp plant.
+An extraction type that contains all the cannabinoids and other phytonutrients found in the hemp plant.
 Under federal law, full-spectrum CBD products must contain less than 0.3% THC.

 Hemp